MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   /// a checkmark box will be displayed on the default browser UI that gives the user
   /// the option to always allow the external protocol to launch from this origin.
   /// If the user checks this box, upon the next request from that origin to the
-  /// protocol, the event will still be raised.
+  /// protocol, the event will still be raised, but there will be no default dialog shown
+  /// when `Cancel` is `FALSE`.
   ///
   /// If the request is initiated by a cross-origin iframe without a user gesture,
   /// the request will be blocked and the `LaunchingExternalProtocol` event will not
   /// be raised.
-  /// If the request is initiated by a browser popup window or in another case in
-  /// which the embedded browser is null, the `LaunchingExternalProtocol` event will
-  /// not be raised and the request will continue as normal and display the default browser
-  /// UI dialog to the user.
   /// \snippet SettingsComponent.cpp LaunchingExternalProtocol
   HRESULT add_LaunchingExternalProtocol(
       [in] ICoreWebView2LaunchingExternalProtocolEventHandler* eventHandler,